Orr Branch: History

-From the end of the Pleistocene Epoch and into historic times, the Texas blackland prairie surrounding Orr Branch supported scattered herds of bison and (prior to European contact) the Indian tribes who utilized bison as a resource.
+From the end of the Pleistocene Epoch and into historic times, the Texas blackland prairie surrounding Orr Branch supported scattered herds of bison and (prior to European contact) the Native American tribes who utilized bison as a resource.
 In north central Texas, these tribes would have included the Kitikiti'sh (Wichita), Comanche, Caddo, and Cherokee.

 By the mid-19th Century, cattle and other livestock had replaced the bison.
 Prairie grasses and forbs were vital forage for Texas Longhorns and other breeds being moved north along the ancient trace that came to be known as Preston Trail, the present-day Preston Road.
 This route was desirable in part because it traveled along the spine of a limestone ridge, or “cuesta” that separated the eastern and western zones of the Black Lands.

 Overgrazing eventually depleted the value of these lands for livestock forage.
 With the invention of plows capable of breaking through the “black waxy” soil of the region, the prairie sod was turned and European-style farming came to the area.
 As geologist Robert T. Hill pointed out in 1901, “Large quantities of cotton, corn, and minor crops are annually raised upon these fertile lands.”
 Prairie not plowed for crops was mowed for hay, and a few of these old hayfields still stand open to the North Texas sun.
 Similarly, a scattering of farmhouses built in the late 19th and early 20th centuries can still be found at historic sites in Dallas and smaller cities across the area.

 Deep cultivation, cotton farming and drought were not kind to the blackland soil, and by the mid-20th Century farm tracts began to be sold for other development.
 In 1947, a developed named Rick Strong purchased several parcels of land surrounding a major portion of Orr Branch, a City of Dallas addition that was incorporated as “Hillcrest Estates”.
 Centered on a roughly mile-long stretch of Northaven Road, these parcels of old pasture and farm structures were subdivided, typically into 300-foot-deep lots, some with horse corrals, and the neighborhood association's building restrictions required homes to be a minimum of 2,300 square feet.
 Landscaping on these semi-rural lots often involved adapting the native plant species.

 By the end if the 20th Century, the land around Orr Branch had undergone its most drastic transformation since the demise of the bison and the arrival of the plow.
 Rampant real estate speculation throughout Texas had drastically inflated North Dallas land values, and what had been middle class homes were being acquired, demolished and replaced with opulent mansions.
 Home lots were re-landscaped wholesale and many of the native plants removed.
 At this point in time, the principle remnants of the original Blackland Prairie setting of the area are its riparian corridors, such as Orr Branch.